akarshgoyal/Annie-Appbot-Research-Assistant-Work-/README.md

 * This is an Appbot Project I am working on in Integrated Media Systems Center Lab (IMSC) in USC.

-* I am using frameworks like Ionic, Cordova & AngularJS to make the Mobile app.
+* I used frameworks like Ionic, Cordova & AngularJS to make the Mobile app.
 The app is being used to present the news in interactive manner to the audience.

-* In a later phase I will be applying Natural Language Processing and Artificial Intelligence to enable bidirectional chat between user and appbot.